WPA World Ten-ball Championship

 The WPA World Ten-ball Championship is a professional ten-ball pool tournament sanctioned by the World Pool-Billiard Association (WPA).
 The event was first held in 2008 in the Philippines, followed by playings there in 2009 and 2011.
 After not being contested for several years, it was resurrected in 2015 by boxer Manny Pacquiao, who successfully campaigned to the WPA for the championship to be moved from Metro Manila to General Santos.
 An event was announced in June 2018, but was postponed until relocating to the Las Vegas Valley in 2019.
-The scheduled 2020 championship was canceled due to the COVID-19 pandemic.
-The most recent playings have been held in the fall of 2021 and the spring of 2022.